 The Justification System refers to the language-based beliefs and values that an individual uses to legitimize actions and develop a meaningful worldview.
 We can think about the Justification System in two ways.
 One is how it provides the language-based interpretations people make and the expectations they have of their environment and their ability to influence it.
 These are the semantic elements were characterized by Beck as automatic thoughts, which are the immediate self-talk an individual engages in during an activity or moment of reflection.
 Some important constructs in the social cognitive literature relating to these kinds of justifications include pessimism and optimism, self-efficacy, and an internal versus external locus of control.
 The other lens that is useful is the broader and deeper lens of existential and narrative therapists who focus on the guiding justification narratives that people have regarding who they are, what their purpose is, and why they are doing what they are doing in.
 This is the level of identity and life narrative that is so central to personality that McAdams and Pals characterize it as a fully separate component of personality.

 In many ways, the justification system is the most important component to conceptualizing adults in psychotherapy.
 One reason for this is because in the vast majority of cases of adult psychotherapy, the justification system is the most direct window into the personality structure.
 That is, although therapists can observe appearance and mannerisms in the consulting room, we usually get to observe only a very small slice of the patient’s behavioral repertoire.
 And although we can certainly obtain clues and patients can verbally share their experiential world, we can never know that subjective experience directly.
 Of course, as therapists, even we don’t get full access to the justification system, only to the portion of the justification system that is not privately filtered by the client.
 This is in large part why the quality of the therapeutic relationship is so important.
 The better the relationship and the more accurate the empathy, the less the filtering between the public and the private justification systems there will be.
-It is in the crucial of a strong therapeutic holding environment can the filters be removed an authentic dialogue about what the client truly believes can occur.
+It is in the crucible of a strong therapeutic holding environment that the filters can be reduced or removed and an authentic dialogue about what the client truly believes and feels can occur.

 The astute reader will note that as I described each of these domains of adaptation, I alluded to various approaches in psychotherapy.
 In the next post, I will explain how this approach to the five systems of adaptation corresponds to major approaches in psychotherapy, thus building bridges between personality, social, and professional psychology.